Mobile menu icon

 Three students sitting and talking in the student support hub

-In Engineering Building A, you'll find our dedicated Student Support Hub.
+Inside the Nancy Rothwell Building, you'll find our dedicated Student Support Hub.
 Open 9am to 5pm, Monday to Friday, the team are equipped to help with various student needs from general life enquiries of studying in Manchester to offering course-specific guidance and support.

 52